meteor/tutorials/source/react/step04.md

 {{#template name="react-step04"}}

+---
-# Adding tasks with a form
+title: Adding tasks with a form
+---

 In this step, we'll add an input field for users to add tasks to the list.